aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-05-awesome-job-descriptions.md

 One thing I've noticed, is that all of the job descriptions are written in very different styles/forms/structures.
 And that eats time, when you need to sieve through a lot of them.
-It does not look like one standard will fit, every searcher is different and in different situation, which make them focus on differnt aspects ATM.
+It does not look like one standard will fit, every searcher is different and in different situation, which make them focus on different aspects at the moment.
 Plus you focus on different aspects if it is a job in a known company or a completely unknown one.

-One day I've stumbled upon a short post in LN, where a guy asked recruiters to stop writing longreads started with _how good the company is and how happy you would be if working for it_ and just make a condenced _responsibilities_, _tasks_, _requirements_ + _compensation_, and then follow it with the company overview.
-He immetiately got response from peer recruiters asking fellow applicants to stop sending long CVs (many ai-generated crap, nowdays).
+One day I've stumbled upon a short post in LN, where a guy asked recruiters to stop writing long-reads started with _how good the company is and how happy you would be if working for it_ and just make a condensed _responsibilities_, _tasks_, _requirements_ + _compensation_, and then follow it with the company overview.
+He immetiately got response from peer recruiters asking fellow applicants to stop sending long CVs (many are ai-generated crap, nowadays).
 Anyway the problem exists.

 And the problem can have a solution.
 At least for me now.
 Or how I see it could be working for me: